ofirgall/learn-nvim/chapters/08-advanced-config.md

 ##### Lua table
 > Tables are the main (in fact, the only) data structuring mechanism in Lua, and a powerful one.
 We use tables to represent ordinary arrays, symbol tables, sets, records, queues, and other data structures, in a simple, uniform, and efficient way.
+As far as I know this is the reason Lua is so fast.

 <details><summary>Table usage examples (click to expand)</summary>